k2view-academy/K2View-Academy/articles/TDM/tdm_gui/17_load_task_regular_mode.md

 There are several types of parameters:

 - **Combo** - parameters with a limited number of values.
-The Task window displays a drop-down list of the parameters' values.
-Select a value from the drop-down list.
+The Task window displays a drop-down list of the parameters' values; select one of them.

   Click for more information about [setting a parameter as a combo parameter](/articles/TDM/tdm_implementation/07_tdm_implementation_parameters_handling.md#tdm-parameters-implementation-guidelines).